developer-onizuka/nvidia-docker_VirtualMachine/README.md

-# 0. Install Ubuntu on KVM.
-See URL below.
+# 0. Install Ubuntu 20.04 as Virtual Machine with GPU on KVM.
+See the URL below.
 https://github.com/developer-onizuka/virtualMachine_withGPU

 # 1. Create directory for docker images on Virtual Machine